icopy-site/awesome/docs/index.md

 - [Prometheus](awesome/awesome-prometheus.md) - Open-source monitoring system.
 - [Homematic](awesome/awesome-homematic.md) - Smart home devices.
 - [Ledger](awesome/awesome-ledger.md) - Double-entry accounting on the command-line.
+- [Web Monetization](awesome/awesome-web-monetization.md) - A free open web standard service that allows you to send money directly in your browser.
 - [Uncopyright](awesome/awesome-uncopyright.md) - Public domain works.
 - [Crypto Currency Tools & Algorithms](awesome/awesome-coins.md) - Digital currency where encryption is used to regulate the generation of units and verify transfers.
 - [Diversity](awesome/awesome-diversity.md) - Creating a more inclusive and diverse tech community.